cuNRTO: GPU-Accelerated Nonlinear Robust Trajectory Optimization: Simulation

 \subsection{Performance Evaluation}

 Trajectory comparisons between the proposed frameworks and the baseline NRTO for the unicycle and quadcopter models are presented in Fig.~\ref{fig:exp_unicycle} and Fig.~\ref{fig:exp_quadcopter}, respectively.
 Further, the computational efficiency is demonstrated in Table~\ref{tab:nrto_sweep_unicycle_quadcopter}.
 We report three sweep studies over horizon length $T$, uncertainty level $\tau$, and the number of obstacles for both unicycle and quadcopter.
 We denote the nominal setting as $(T_0,\tau_0,O_0)=(30,0.05,0)$ and vary one parameter at a time.
+All experiments use time-step $\Delta k = $ 25~ms for both optimization and rollout.